 It’s not always practicable to freeze an entire bottle at once.
 If you freeze the entire bottle, you’ll have to thaw it out when you take it out, and you’ll have to consume the entire bottle within a week.

-Smaller quantities can be frozen in a variety of ways, one of which is to simply pour the required quantity into smaller containers.
+Smaller quantities can be frozen in various ways, one of which is to pour the required quantity into smaller containers simply.
 However, if you don’t have a collection of small bottles just appropriate for a dose of creamer, a freezer bag would suffice.

 Each time, pour in only the amount you’ll need, close the bag, and freeze.
 You won’t have to thaw an entire bottle of creamer every time you want some, and you’ll have more flavor variety and flexibility.